 Here are some expert tips with examples from top brands to help you create your own omnichannel marketing strategy:

 When using multiple channels, consistency in branding is key.
 Prospects will judge your channels based on their design and the reliability of their user experiences.
 Can people easily recognize your ads based on logo and colors?
 Is every platform updated and active?

 Imagine that a prospect loves your posts on social media.
 They end up on your mobile website, but it has an entirely different look and vibe.
-Chances are they’ll question the credibility of your business.
+This inconsistency won’t help them trust you.

 That’s why your logo, colors, design, tone, and content marketing need to be aligned.